 Who is required to receive the annual training?
 How many hours of annual training are needed?
-(3) Child placement staff with less than one year of (A) 30 hours for the initial year; Medium-High child-placing experience (B) 20 hours after the initial year; and Medium-High (C) There are no annual training requirements for emergency behavior interventions.
+Weight (3) Child placement staff with less than one year of (A) 30 hours for the initial year, of which two hours must be on training specific to trauma informed care; Medium-High child-placing experience (B) 20 hours after the initial year, of which two hours must be on training specific to trauma informed care; and Medium-High (C) There are no annual training requirements for emergency behavior interventions.
 However, if there is a substantial change in techniques, types of intervention, or agency policies regarding emergency behavior intervention, then the staff must be re-trained.
 Medium-High (D) Annual training must include two hours of transportation safety training if the person transports a child placed in a foster group home whose chronological or developmental age is younger than nine years old.
-Medium-High (4) Child placement staff with at least one year of child-placing experience 20 hours.
-Annual training must include two hours of transportation safety training if the person transports a child placed in a foster group home whose chronological or developmental age is younger than nine years old.
+Medium-High (4) Child placement staff with at least one year of child-placing experience 20 hours, of which two hours must be on training specific to trauma informed care, and two hours of transportation safety training if the person transports a child placed in a foster group home whose chronological or developmental age is younger than nine years old.
 There are no annual training requirements for emergency behavior interventions.
-However, if there is a substantial change in techniques, types of intervention, or agency policies regarding emergency behavior intervention, then the staff must be retrained.
-Medium (5) Child placement management staff 20 hours.
-Annual training must include two hours of transportation safety training if the person transports a child placed in a foster group home whose chronological or developmental age is younger than nine years old.
+However, if there is a substantial change in techniques, types of intervention, or agency policies regarding emergency behavior intervention, then the staff must be re-trained.
+Medium (5) Child placement management staff 20 hours, of which two hours must be on training specific to trauma informed care, and two hours of transportation safety training if the person transports a child placed in a foster group home whose chronological or developmental age is younger than nine years old.
 There are no annual training requirements for emergency behavior interventions.
-However, if there is a substantial change in techniques, types of intervention, or agency policies regarding emergency behavior intervention, then the staff must be retrained.
+However, if there is a substantial change in techniques, types of intervention, or agency policies regarding emergency behavior intervention, then the staff must be re-trained.
 Medium (6) Child-placing agency administrators, executive directors, treatment (A) 15 hours, however, annual training hours used to maintain a person's relevant professional license may be used to complete these hours.
 Medium directors, and full-time professional service providers who hold a relevant professional license (B) There are no annual training requirements for emergency behavior interventions.
 However, if there is a substantial change in techniques, types of intervention, or agency policies regarding emergency behavior intervention, then the staff must be re-trained.
 Medium (C) Annual training must include two hours of transportation safety training if the person transports a child placed in a foster group home whose chronological or developmental age is younger than nine years old.
 Medium